Colophon

 My web site is one of my favorite yaks.
 There are many like it, but it is mine.

 I build it as a static site published on a small machine hosted by Tornado and ultimately served by Bunny CDN.
-Content & compiler source in Git and assets tracked with git-annex.
+Content & compiler source in Git with assets tracked by git-lfs, hosted via soft-serve (a lovely, self-contained Git + git-lfs self-hosting solution).

 The compilation process is a pile of custom TypeScript running on Deno.
 The major libraries I use include: